datalad/datalad-metalad/tools/archive_metadata_validator/docs/archived-study-metadata-handbook.md

 The metadata for archived studies (MAS) contains only a few elements, most of which are optional.
 The top-level element is a Study.
 This element in turn contains a number of entries, which might themselves be elements.

 There are only five high-level elements: study, dataset, person, publication, and person reference.
 This section gives an overview over the elements in MAS.
+For each sub-element we give the name, whether it is optional, the type of data that it should contain, e.g. text or integer, and optionally an explanation what it should describe.
+So for example:

+- Purpose (optional): text, purpose of study

+describes an element named Purpose, which is optional, its type is "text", and it should describe the "purpose of the study".

 ### Study
 These are the elements that comprise the study-element:

-- Name of the study: string
+- Name: text, name of the study
-- Dataset: a dataset-element
+- Dataset: Dataset-element (cf. below)
-- Purpose of the study (optional): text
+- Purpose: (optional): text, purpose of the study
-- Start date of the study (optional): date string, e.g. "23.1.2019"
+- Start date (optional): text, date on which the study was started, e.g. "23.1.2019"
-- End date of the study (optional): date string
+- End date (optional): text, date on which the study was ended, e.g. "25.3.2020"
-- Keywords (optional): list of keywords
+- Keywords (optional): list of texts
-- Persons involved (optional): list of person-elements
+- Persons (optional): list of Person-elements, persons that were involved in the study
-- Publications (optional): list of publication-elements
+- Publications (optional): list of Publication-elements
-- Contact person (optional): reference to an entry in persons list of study
+- Contact person (optional): person reference (cf. below), reference to an entry in the list of persons that were involved in the study

 ### Dataset
 These are the elements that comprise the dataset-element: